Participatory culture: In education

-Social and participatory media allow for—and, indeed, call for—a shift in how we approach teaching and learning in the classroom.
+Social and participatory media allow for and encourage a shift in how teaching and learning are approached in educational contexts.
 The increased availability of the Internet in classrooms allows for greater access to information.
-For example, it is no longer necessary for relevant knowledge to be contained in some combination of the teacher and textbooks; today, knowledge can be more de-centralized and made available for all learners to access.
-The teacher, then, can help facilitate efficient and effective means of accessing, interpreting, and making use of that knowledge.
+For example, knowledge can be more de-centralized and made available for everyone.
+Teachers can then help facilitate efficient and effective means of accessing, interpreting, and making use of that knowledge.

 Jenkins believes that participatory culture can play a role in the education of young people as a new form of implicit curriculum.
-He finds a growing body of academic research showing the potential benefits of participatory cultures, both formal and informal, for the education of young people.
-Including Peer-to-peer learning opportunities, the awareness of intellectual property and multiculturalism, cultural expression and the development of skills valued in the modern workplace, and a more empowered conception of citizenship.
+He finds a growing body of academic research showing the potential benefits of formal and informal participatory cultures for the education of young people, including peer-to-peer learning opportunities, the awareness of intellectual property and multiculturalism, cultural expression, the development of skills that are valued in the modern workplace, and a more empowered conception of citizenship.

 Challenges

 In online platforms

 Rachael Sullivan discusses how some online platforms can be a challenge.
 According to Rachael Sullivan's book review, she emphasizes on Reddit, and the content used that can be offensive and inappropriate.
 Memes, GIFs, and other content that users create are negative, and are used primarily for trolling.
-Reddit has a platform where any users in the community can post without restrictions or barriers, regardless of whether it's positive or negative.
+Reddit has a platform where users in the community can post without restrictions or barriers.
 This has the potential for backlash against Reddit, as it doesn't restrict content that could be considered offensive or pejorative, and can reflect negatively on the community as a whole.
-On the other hand, Reddit would likely face similar backlash for restricting what others would consider their right to free speech, although free speech only pertains to government backlash and not private companies.
+On the other hand, Reddit would likely face similar backlash for restricting what others would consider their right to free speech.

-YouTube and participatory culture

-YouTube has been the start-up for many up and coming pop stars; Both Justin Bieber and One Direction can credit their presence on YouTube as the catalyst for their respective careers.
-Other users have gained fame or notoriety by expounding on how simple it can be to become a popular YouTuber.
-Charlie "How to Get Featured on YouTube," is one such example, in that his library consists solely of videos on how to get featured, and nothing else.
-YouTube offers the younger generation the opportunity to test out their content, while gaining feedback via likes, dislikes, and comments to find out where they need to improve.